Meteor-Community-Packages/meteor-autocomplete/README.md

 For security purposes, a default implementation of server-side autocomplete is only provided for insecure collections, to be used while prototyping.
 In all other applications, write your own publish function with the same arguments as in the [autocomplete-recordset](autocomplete-server.coffee) publication and secure it properly, given that clients can subscribe to this function in ways other than your client code intends.
 Make sure to push documents to the `AutoCompleteRecords` client-side collection.

-Use of a custom publish function also allows you to use full-text search services outside of Meteor, such as [ElasticSearch](http://www.elasticsearch.org/).
+Use of a custom publish function also allows you to:

+* use full-text search services outside of Meteor, such as [ElasticSearch](http://www.elasticsearch.org/)
+* use [preferential matching](https://github.com/mizzao/meteor-autocomplete/blob/a437c7b464ad9e779da2ca15566a5b91cf603902/autocomplete-server.coffee) for record fields that start with the autocomplete text, rather than contain it anywhere

 ##### Autocomplete Templates